sb-campbell/skill-samples/cloud-oci-cli/README.md

 ### Purpose/Objective

-This Bash script demonstrates utilization of the OCI Cloud CLI to extract current inventories of compute instances by tenancy and compartment including hostnames, associated VNICs, IPs, subnets and domains.
+This Bash script demonstrates utilization of the OCI Cloud CLI to extract current compute instance inventories by tenancy and compartment including hostnames, associated VNICs, IPs, subnets and domains.

-The resulting JSON output is process using JQuery-like syntax and parsed into double-proxied (2x bastion/jump hosts) SSH config files, ansible inventories and /etc/hosts configs.
+The resulting JSON output is parsed using JQuery-like syntax and processed into double-proxied (2x bastion/jump hosts) SSH config files, ansible inventories and /etc/hosts configs.

 ### Architecture